GerHobbelt/linenoise/README.markdown

 with the line composed by the user, or NULL on end of file or when there is an out of memory condition.

-When a tty is detected (the user is actually typing into a terminal session) the maximum editable line length is `LINENOISE_MAX_LINE`.
-When instead the standard input is not a tty, which happens every time you redirect a file to a program, or use it in an Unix pipeline, there are no limits to the length of the line that can be returned.

-The returned line should be freed with the `free()` standard system call.
-However sometimes it could happen that your program uses a different dynamic allocation library, so you may also used `linenoiseFree` to make sure the line is freed with the same allocator it was created.
+The returned line should be freed with the `linenoiseFree()` function to make sure the line is freed with the same allocator it was created.

 The canonical loop used by a program using Linenoise will be something like
 this: